Monmouth County’s Lincoln Connection

 His great-great grandfather lived here —

 In the early 1700s, Mordeci moved from the Massachusetts Bay Colony to “the market town of Freehold … in what would become New Jersey,” White explains.
 There he met and married Hannah Salter continuing the Lincoln bloodline.
 According to the Monmouth County Historical Association, our county was first settled in 1664.
 In time, Mordeci proved to be a prosperous landholder in our region.
 He ultimately moved to southeast Pennsylvania and died a wealthy man in 1735 at age 49.
+He had a son John Lincoln (the president’s great grandfather) born in Freehold in 1716.

 “When I do good, I feel good.
 When I do bad, I feel bad.
 That’s my religion.”